bskinn/nanovea-roughness/README.md

 >>> import nanovea_roughness as nr
 ```

-Import the data from a scan datafile:
+Import the data from a scan datafile (the required data format can be seen [here](https://github.com/bskinn/nanovea-roughness/blob/master/test_data/test1.txt)):

 ```
 >>> data = nr.nanovea_data_from_scanpath("test.txt")